bjyoung/Level-Up/Kotlin Style Guide.md

   - Between consecutive members of a class (properties, constructors, functions, etc.)
   - Between statements, as needed to organize code into logical subsections
 - Avoid using multiple blank lines in a row
+- No blank lines at the start or end of a file

 ### Horizontal

+- No trailing spaces at the end of statements
 - Separate keywords from an open parenthesis (`(`) or curly braces (`{`, `}`)

 ```kotlin